themarcusaurelius/trailToad/README.md

 But did you know that BigCommerce also provides a powerful API to help you jumpstart your own custom online shop quickly?
 Build out your 100% taylor-made site using the tech-stacks of your choosing and easily tap into BigCommerce’s resources to bring everything to life.

 So, how does one go about getting a custom e-commerce shop setup and where to even begin with all of this?
-Luckily, for you, this tutorial will guide you through the step-by-step process from creating your BigCommerce account to deploying your custom online shop all the while learning a few tricks and new technologies along the way.
+Luckily, for you, this demo will guide you through the step-by-step process from creating your BigCommerce account to deploying your custom product page that can add the product to the shopping cart and redirect users to the checkout page.
+All the while learning a few tricks and new technologies along the way.

 [Check Out The Demo Here!](https://trailtoad.herokuapp.com)